benjavalero/replacer/replacer-backend/technical-design.md

 - [ ] \#45: Research exceptions for the most common replacements
 - [ ] Check if it is worth to store the replacement type as an enumerate
 - [ ] Research if it is possible to deploy independently the frontend and the backend in ToolLabs
-- [ ] Adapt all unit tests to JUnit5
 - [ ] Use Flyway in order to execute DB scripts more easily in the future
 - [ ] Review in the bot, in case they exist, possible cases of the template `dts` or `date_table_sorting` with English format, as this template also exists in Spanish.
 See <https://en.wikipedia.org/wiki/Template:Date_table_sorting>, <https://es.wikipedia.org/wiki/Plantilla:Dts>, <https://es.wikipedia.org/w/index.php?title=Compile_Heart&diff=prev&oldid=122078489>.
 - [ ] Make the tool more general in order to find replacements in other wiki-projects